gomods/athens/docs/content/configuration/filter.md

 The proxy supports the following three use cases

-1. Fetches a module directly from the source (vcs / upstream proxy)
+1. Fetches a module directly from the source (upstream proxy)
 2. Blacklist a particular module
 3. Include a module in the local proxy.